University of Applied Sciences Mittelhessen: Wetzlar: StudiumPlus Program

-Modern Developments
+Modern developments

-On April 21, 2010, the university’s name was changed from “University of Applied Sciences Gießen-Friedberg” to “Technische Hochschule Mittelhessen” to reflect its regional growth and academic advancements.
+On April 21, 2010, the university's name was changed from University of Applied Sciences Gießen-Friedberg to Technische Hochschule Mittelhessen to reflect its regional growth and academic advancements.

 Since its renaming the university's logo features a binary code represented by eleven squares.
-Each square encodes information about the university’s locations and departments.
+Each square encodes information about the university's locations and departments.

-Academic Programs
+Academic programs

-THM offers a variety of Bachelor’s and Master’s degree programs across its campuses.
+THM offers a variety of Bachelor's and Master's degree programs across its campuses.
 These include fields such as engineering, natural sciences, health sciences, business, and computer science.
 Notable programs include the first logistics degree program in Germany and the English-taught Master’s program in International Marketing.
 In 2016, THM became the first University of Applied Sciences to establish an independent doctoral center for engineering, granting it the right to award the degree Doctor of Engineering (Dr.-Ing.).

-The so called "Research Campus Mittelhessen" (German: Forschungscampus) is a cooperation of Justus-Liebig-University Gießen, Philipps-University Marburg and THM.
+Research Campus Mittelhessen (German: Forschungscampus) is a cooperation of Justus-Liebig-University Gießen, Philipps-University Marburg and THM.